 Final exam: 30%

 All assignments must be completed to pass the course.
-Students must take the mid-term and final exams to pass the course.
 The assignments will have a small amount of extra credit.

 Programming assignments should be turned in by midnight on the day they are due.